balub/pgroonga.github.io/tutorial/index.md

 # Tutorial

 This document describes how to use PGroonga step by step.
-If you don't install PGroonga yet, [install][install] PGroonga before you read this document.
+If you haven't installed PGroonga yet, [install][install] PGroonga before you read this document.

-You can use PGroonga as fast full text search index.
-You can also use PGroonga as more general index for equality condition (`=`) and comparison conditions (`<`, `>=` and so on).
+You can use PGroonga as a fast full text search index.
+You can also use PGroonga as a more general index for equality conditions (`=`) and comparison conditions (`<`, `>=` and so on).

 PostgreSQL provides GiST and GIN as bundled indexes.
-You can use PGroonga as alternative of GiST and GIN.
-See [PGroonga versus GiST and GIN](../reference/pgroonga-versus-gist-and-gin.html) for differences of them.
+You can use PGroonga as an alternative to GiST and GIN.
+See [PGroonga versus GiST and GIN](../reference/pgroonga-versus-gist-and-gin.html) for differences between them.

-This document describes about the followings:
+This document describes the following:

-  * How to use PGroonga as index for full text search
+  * How to use PGroonga as an index for full text search

-  * How to use PGroonga as index for regular expression
+  * How to use PGroonga as an index for regular expression

-  * How to use PGroonga as index for similar search
+  * How to use PGroonga as an index for similar search

-  * How to use PGroonga as index for equality condition and comparison conditions
+  * How to use PGroonga as an index for equality conditions and comparison conditions

-  * How to use PGroonga as index for array
+  * How to use PGroonga as an index for an array

-  * How to use PGroonga as index for JSON
+  * How to use PGroonga as an index for JSON

-  * How to use PGroonga as index for auto complete
+  * How to use PGroonga as an index for auto-complete

   * How to use Groonga through PGroonga (advanced topic)

 ## Full text search

-This section describes about the followings:
+This section describes the following:

   * How to prepare PGroonga based full text search system
   * Operators for full text search